-Mercedes-Benz’s new S-class aims to continue the plush four-door saloon’s dominance of the global luxury car market with a technological showcase that combines comfort, space, efficiency, safety, quality and connectivity.
+Mercedes-Benz’s new Mercedes-Benz S-Class aims to continue the plush four-door saloon’s dominance of the global luxury car market with a technological showcase that combines comfort, space, efficiency, safety, quality and connectivity.

 Set to hit UK showrooms in September, the new Mercedes flagship is charged with the task of replacing not one but two model lines: the previous-generation S-class (which has been on sale since 2007) and the discontinued Maybach brand’s 57 and 62 limousines.